Where is Jack Ma, China's e-commerce pioneer?

 Ma, 56, stepped down as Alibaba's chairman in 2019 but is part of the Alibaba Partnership, a 36-member group with the right to nominate a majority of its board of directors.
 He is one of the biggest shareholders.

-Ma irked regulators with the speech at a business conference in Shanghai attended by some of the regulators he was criticizing.
+Ma irked regulators with the speech at a business conference in Shanghai attended by some of the regulators he was criticising.
 Chinese Vice President Wang Qishan also was in the audience.

 Ma complained regulators had an antique “pawnshop mentality" and were hampering innovation, according to Chinese media.
 He appealed to them to support unconventional approaches to make it easier for entrepreneurs and young people to borrow.